 Laser printers on the other hand, use toner cartridges with a fine powder and a heated fuser to permanently bind the powder to the paper.
 It’s better suited for black printing.
 Also worth noting that should the power in the cartridge spill, it’s less messy than inkjet ink.

 Nothing on the consumer market today beats laser printing for black and white text pages.
 You can expect upwards of 85 pages per minute, compared to inkjet models with a much slower speed.

 If you have a smaller office, or a home office, an inkjet printer may be a better choice because it is often a smaller unit.
 Laser printers are typically larger, with a wider range of options.

-Always check the specifications for the the sizes and materials you will need to print.
-Inkjets are are sometimes used for printing on textured paper, stationary, photo paper, window envelopes or even some fabrics.
-Laser printers are best for standard paper but cannot work with heat sensitive materials.
+Always check the specifications for the sizes and materials you will need to print.
+Inkjets are sometimes used for printing on textured paper, stationery, photo paper, window envelopes, or even some fabrics.
+Laser printers are best for standard paper but cannot work with heat-sensitive materials.

 For basic, occasional printing, inkjet offers the most affordability, and laser printers are most cost-effective for frequent use.
 It’s important to factor in costs to replace ink or laser cartridges as well as maintenance and repair costs.
 Inkjet printers need more regular use and cleaning to prevent the ink drying or build-up.
 You may find it’s more cost effective to completely replace an inkjet printer, rather than replace single cartridges, though the new unit will usually just come with a “starter” toner.
 Also consider the environmental impact of regularly disposing of equipment.